 We use the finest wool from Merino sheep for your VAUDE products.
 Wool provides pleasant warmth, wicks away moisture and regulates your body’s microclimate naturally.
 It is a sustainable and renewable resource and is also wonderful soft on the skin, keeping you snug, warm and feeling simply great.

 Sheep protect their bodies with a wonderfully warm and water-repellent coat - wool.
-Virgin wool, for example, from Merino Sheep, is usually used for clothing.
-Virgin wool is shorn from the healthy, live sheep, washed, sorted and processed directly into felt fabric (boiled wool) or spun into yarn and then knit or woven.
+Virgin wool, such Merino, is usually used for clothing.
+Virgin wool is shorn from healthy, live sheep, washed, sorted and processed directly into felt fabric (boiled wool) or spun into yarn and then knit or woven.

 Wool has a high natural content of fat (lanolin).
 The less the wool is treated, the higher the water repellency of clothing due to the oils in the wool.

-Many of our wool products are dyed with an environmentally friendly process - for more information about this here.
+Many of our wool products are dyed with an environmentally friendly process - more information about this here

 Unfortunately, the production of wool sometimes has a darker side: